logux/logux_rails/README.md

   mount Logux::Engine => '/'
 ```

-After this, POST requests to `/logux` will be processed by LoguxController.
+After this, POST requests to `/logux` will be processed by `LoguxController`.
 You can redefine it or inherit from, if it necessary, for example, for implementing custom authorization flow.

-LoguxRails will try to find Action for the specific message from logux-server.
+Logux Rails will try to find Action for the specific message from Logux Server.
 For example, for `project/rename` action, you should define `Action::Project` class, inherited from `Logux::Action` base class, and implement `rename` method.

-You can execute `rake logux:actions` to get the list of available action types, or `rake logux:channels` to get the list of available channels
+You can execute `rake logux:actions` to get the list of available action types, or `rake logux:channels` to get the list of available channels.

-## Todo

-- Add permit method to logux params
-- Add specs matchers, with mocks for requests and so on.

 ## Development with Docker